Noiredd/PEGAS/docs/tutorial.md

 You should AVOID stages with `"jettison", TRUE, "ignition", FALSE` in general.
 If you only need to jettison something, use the `sequence` (see below).
+Similarly, you should AVOID making any changes to your vehicle (e.g. staging something away) shortly before engaging UPFG - especially if your vehicle is based on an Atlas V-like sustainer.

 ##### Note about constant-acceleration phases
 PEGAS has the capability to run vehicles with acceleration-limited stages (eg. Space Shuttle, Atlas V).